MISTY-pipeline/spectacle-notebooks/README.md

-# spectacle-notebooks
+# Spectacle Notebookes

-Example notebooks for the Spectacle package
+A collection of runnable examples to demonstrate the capabilities of the Spectacle package.